If you're passionate about caring for people and have a calm and reassuring manner, the role of paramedic could be for you

 Your work will vary greatly depending on the patient and their condition, but in general you'll need to:

 - Salaries are covered by the NHS Agenda for Change pay scales.
-Paramedic salaries start in Band 5, which ranges from £21,909 to £28,462.
+Paramedic salaries start at Band 5, which ranges from £23,023 to £29,608.

-- For team leaders or senior paramedics who have undertaken extended skills training in critical care or trauma, salaries are in Band 6, which fall between £26,302 and £35,225.
+- For team leaders or senior paramedics who have undertaken extended skills training in critical care or trauma, salaries are at Band 6 and fall between £28,050 and £36,644.

-- If you continue to work up to the level of consultant paramedic, salaries at Band 8c may be achieved, which range from £56,104 to £68,484.
+- If you continue to work up to the level of consultant paramedic, you could achieve a Band 8c salary of £59,090 to £71,243.

 Employee benefits may include an NHS pension scheme, study leave for sponsored courses, relocation packages and access to counselling services and physiotherapy treatment.

-The emergency ambulance service operates every hour of the day and so you'll therefore need to work shifts to cover this.
-You'll typically do 37.5 hours per week and this can be made up of evenings and nights, weekends and public holidays.
+The emergency ambulance service operates 24 hours a day so you'll need to work shifts to cover this.
+You'll typically do 37.5 hours per week, which can be made up of evenings and nights, weekends and public holidays.

 You may be required for additional stand-by and on-call duties, especially in remote areas.